-Enjoy some high-flying adventures in the Rockies with our adventures with altitude.
-From the aerial tramway to whitewater rafting, we've got it all!
+Enjoy some high-flying adventures in Estes Park with our adventures with altitude.
+From the aerial tramway to whitewater rafting, we’ve got it all!
 Plan an epic summer vacation exploring Estes Park and gaining some impressive elevation.

 An easy way for everyone to gain some elevation in Estes Park is to take a ride on the Aerial Tramway!
 The tram takes riders to the summit of Prospect Mountain where you can hike around or visit the shops.
 Round trip tickets are $14 per adult and $10 for children ages six to 11.